npm/feedback/README.md

 In this repository, you can find the [official npm public product roadmap](https://github.com/npm/roadmap/projects/1).
 Our product roadmap is where you can learn about what features we're working on, what stage they're in, and when we expect to bring them to you.

-The roadmap repository is for communicating npm’s roadmap.
-Existing issues are currently read-only, and we are locking conversations, as we get started.
-Please check out [Making Suggestion](#making-suggestions) to learn how to provide feedback via [github discussions](https://github.com/npm/roadmap/discussions).
+Issues will be created for features and work items we are tracking on our roadmap.
+Issues are read-only and locked on creation.
+Please check out [Making Suggestion](#making-suggestions) to learn how to provide feedback via [GitHub Discussions](https://github.com/npm/roadmap/discussions).

+There is currently no way to create an issue on this repo using he GitHub UI, this is intentional.
+We are aware that you can still use the GitHub API to open new issues.
+While we can't stop you from doing this, the npm team will consider this a violation of the code-of-conduct and ban your GitHub account from the npm org.

 This roadmap is heavily influenced by the [official GitHub public product roadmap](https://github.com/github/roadmap).
 Thank you to the team who worked on that for paving the path!